 Upgrade your desk accessories.

-Try some of these great solutions for adding more personality to your desk, and helping you stay organized.
+Try some of these great solutions for adding more personality to your desk, and helping you stay organized:

 — A statement pen holder adds a little quirk to your Monday mornings.

-— These inexpensive trays are a chic way to make stacks of paper look like they belong.
+— These stacking trays are a chic way to make stacks of paper look like they belong.

-–Skip the cheap-looking plastic variety and snag a pair of these gold-plated scissors.
+— Level up with these gold-plated scissors.
 No one will get away with borrowing yours and never returning them again.

 Bring in natural elements.

 Studies show that nature can instantly make us feel more inspired and see things with a different perspective.
-If you can’t take breaks to work outside for a few hours of the work day, bring the outside in.
-Natural gems like seashells, crystals, rocks, and flowers are all inexpensive ways to branch out with your desk decor to include things that give it a real seasonal approach.
+If you can’t take breaks to work outside for a few hours of the workday, bring the outside in.
+Natural gems like seashells, crystals, rocks, and flowers are all inexpensive ways to branch out with your desk décor to include things that give it a real seasonal approach.

 Jac Cameron, the co-founder and creative director of AYR Denim in NYC, looks to crystals to decorate her desk space and drum up good energy.
 “I have a million crystals around me.
 Next to the candle on my desk, there’s an amethyst crystal.
-I like, energetically, what it does for me.
+Energetically, I like what it does for me.
 There’s also labradorite.
 It has an iridescence, and it’s good for the creative process.
 And behind me on the windowsill, there are some pieces of rose quartz.”
 Ommmm.